CU-CommunityApps/cu-aws-cloudformation/sns-teams-relay/README.md

 # sns-teams-relay

-CloudFormation template for creating a Lambda function to relay SNS message to Microsoft Teams
+CloudFormation template for creating a Lambda function to relay SNS messages to Microsoft Teams.

 ## Contents